liutiantian233/CPP-Project/Proj03/README.md

 - You can check every number from 2 up to the n-1 and see if any of those numbers divides without remainder.
 If so, then it isn't prime.
 Otherwise it is.
   - you can be more efficient.
 What value do you really need to check up to (less than n-1)?
+  - **break** can save you some computational time here.

+### is_powerful:

+- First, no prime number is ever powerful.
+- Check every number from 2 to n-1.
+  - if it divides without remainder into n, then it is a factor.
+    - for all of those factors that are prime, then
+      - if the square of that factor also divides without remainder into n, it is a powerful number.
+    - otherwise not powerful.